ericmedvet/slides/2024-mess-summer-school/01-policy-search.md

 **Remarks**:
 - .bad[] it's the bare minimum for optimization
   - often used as a baseline to destroy another EA
-  - does not rely on the variational inheritance principle
+  - does not rely on the variational inheritance principle .note[i.e., offspring are similar, but not identical, to parents]
       - indeed, no variation, nor inheritance
 - .bad[] not parallelizable
 - if total order on $S$ $\\Rightarrow$ monotonicity